 Furthermore, the \$64 also found a significant positive effect of procedural justice on job satisfaction at the 1% level of significance with an estimated value of 0.259 (Model 1), 0.262 (Model 2), 0.258 (Model 3), and 0.252 (Model 4).
 Specifically, these findings show 17 an increase in 100 points of the perceived distributive justice has, on average, caused job satisfaction to increase by 25.73 points on the Likert scale.
 The results revealed that the procedural justice variable had predicted the level of job satisfaction among PTKIN's staff.
 The findings indicated that the staff of PTKIN, who likely to show positive feelings towards procedural justice, is expected to report a higher level of job satisfaction.
 This finding has indicated that consistency, bias suppression, correctability, and representative (Colquitt, 2001; Cropanzano et al., 2007) are the critical 9 inponents for securing a satisfied workforce in BLU-based PTKIN in Indonesia.
-The representativeness (i.e., the expression of views and feelings) in the implementation of other indicators (see Table 6).
+The representativeness (i.e., the expression of views and feelings) in the implementation of the remuneration procedure in PTKIN seemed to be the most critical indicator that influences their level of satisfaction as it achieved the lowest mean score comparing to other indicators (see Table 6).